 Form I-130, Petition for Alien Relative

-Submit an accurately prepared petition.
-The best way to keep your case on schedule is to fill out the form correctly and neatly.
+Submit an accurately prepared visa petition.
+A well-prepared petition is the best way to keep your case on schedule.
 Don’t forget to sign.

 Form I-130A, Supplemental Information for Spouse Beneficiary